Can Asbestos Affect Dogs?

 How Dogs Get Exposed to Asbestos

-Asbestos fibers can be released into the air when construction materials containing asbestos undergo demolition, repair, and remodeling.
-Exposure typically only occurs when the material is disturbed, and the asbestos fibers are released into the air and inhaled into the lungs.3
+Exposure typically occurs when the material is disturbed, and the asbestos fibers are released into the air and inhaled into the lungs.3

-Asbestos Exposure can Cause Mesothelioma
+Asbestos Exposure Can Cause Mesothelioma

 Dogs can develop primary lung tumors, mesothelioma, and other conditions from asbestos exposure.

-Mesotheliomas are rare tumors derived from cells of the mesothelium, which lines the body’s cavities and internal organs.
 The cancerous mesothelial cells quickly migrate (metastasize) to other tissues in the body.

 • Mesothelioma in the abdomen may cause vomiting and fatigue.2